AssemblyScript/website/src/introduction.md

 :::

 ::: tip What are good use cases for AssemblyScript?
 Computation-heavy logic like image manipulation, hot game logic, specialized algorithms, emulators, compilers and the likes are great use cases for WebAssembly, and as such for AssemblyScript as well.
-In some situations it may also be preferrable to ship bytecode instead of minified JS, or just the ability to utilize a TypeScript-like language may open up new opportunities, for example for embedded scripting or plugins.
+In some situations it may also be preferable to ship bytecode instead of minified JS, or just the ability to utilize a TypeScript-like language may open up new opportunities, for example for embedded scripting or plugins.
 :::

 ::: tip Can AssemblyScript be used outside of the browser?